BawdyInkSlinger/confirmation-dialog-macro/README.md

 **Arguments**:

  * **title**: (optional) A title to appear at the top of the dialog box.
 If you want to omit a title but include classes, this argument can be an empty string (`''`).
  * **classList**: (optional) A list of CSS classes to add to the dialog, for styling.
-The classes should be a space-separated list of quoted class names (i.e. `'class-a' 'class-b' 'class-c'`), a quoted list of space-separated class names (i.e. `'class-a class-b class-c'`), or one or more string arrays (i.e. `['class-a', 'class-b', 'class-c']`), or any combination of thereof.
+The classes should be a quoted list of space-separated class names (i.e. `'class-a class-b class-c'`).

 **Usage**:
 ```